gleu/pgplanner/docs/source/scan_nodes/seq_scan.rst

 The cost has definitely exploded because of the ``COST`` set by the function.

 The ``enable_seqscan`` GUC allows us to enable or disable sequential scans.
-It doesn't stricly disable sequential scans (because there's no other way to scan a table if there's no index on this table).
-It simply adds 10:sub:`10` to the cost, so that we'll get a sequential way only of there's no way to do something else::
+It doesn't strictly disable sequential scans (because there's no other way to scan a table if there's no index on this table).
+It simply adds 10^10 to the cost, so that we'll get a sequential way only of there's no way to do something else::